-ESL/ Bilingual
+• ESL/ Bilingual

-English learners participating in the ESL and or Bilingual program must be provided linguistically accommodated instruction in the knowledge and skills of the foundation and enrichment curriculum.
-ESL program instruction must be commensurate with the student's levels of English language proficiency.
-The classroom teacher shall provide linguistic accommodations on each assignment to ensure accurate measure of the student's proficiency.
+Emergent Bilingual (EB) students participating in the ESL and Bilingual program must be provided linguistically accommodated instruction in the knowledge and skills of the foundation and enrichment curriculum.
+Bilingual and ESL program instruction must be commensurate with the student's levels of English language proficiency.
+In accordance with TEC Chapter 74.4, the classroom teacher shall provide linguistic accommodations on each assignment to ensure accurate measure of the student's proficiency.
+If a teacher has an identified EB student that fails his/her course, that teacher must have evidence that linguistic accommodations were provided to the student commensurate to the EB students' language proficiency level.
 In the Bilingual program, assignments must align with the language of instruction.

-Appropriate accommodations may include opportunities for students to demonstrate proficiency in various modes including, but not limited to, verbal response, graphic representations, and/or native language response.
+Appropriate accommodations may include opportunities for students to demonstrate proficiency in various modes, including verbal response, graphic representations, and/or native language response.